xToken/CompMod/webpages/alien_overview.md

 	- BileBomb research cost increased from 15 to 25
 	- BileBomb research time increased from 40 to 60
 	- BileBomb research requires two hives
-	- Umbra research cost increased from 20 to 25
+	- Umbra research cost unchanged at 20
 	- Umbra research time increased from 45 to 60
 	- Umbra research requires two hives
-	- Spores research cost increased from 20 to 35
+	- Spores research cost increased from 20 to 30
 	- Spores research time increased from 60 to 90
 	- Spores research requires three hives
 	- MetabolizeEnergy research time increased from 40 to 30